 - Your application will be assessed and we may have to contact your doctor (GP) for confirmation of your disability

 - If you have written evidence that can support your application such as a letter from your consultant, GP or statement of special needs please send it with your application form.
 We will return all supporting documents to you.

 - It may take some weeks to assess your application.

 - If your application is approved you will be sent a letter of confirmation along with details about how to collect your permit.

 - If your application is refused you will be sent notification in writing.

 For more information go to the Nexus website or pick up a leaflet at a Nexus travel centre.

-Newcastle Older People's website Information NOW can help you find out about where to go for advice and support and what services and activities are available for older people in Newcastle.
+Information NOW can help you find out about services, events and activities in Newcastle.